 Whether you’ve become addicted to prescription medications, street drugs, alcohol or a combination of substances, medically supervised detox is a specialized inpatient program that is designed to help you through the physical withdrawal process.
 Our team of licensed, experienced detox experts provide 24/7 care that includes a comprehensive medical assessment and ongoing management of your withdrawal symptoms in a safe, comfortable environment.

 Don’t let fears over the detox process keep you from taking control of your life.
-Getting clean and sober is a critical step in your recovery journey, and we’re here to provide you with the support, guidance and expert medical care you need to detox safely.
+Getting clean and sober is a critical step in your long-term recovery journey, and we’re here to provide you with the support, guidance and expert medical care you need to detox safely.

 Inpatient Medical Detox

-At FHE Health (formerly Florida House Experience), a licensed Florida detox center, we offer our patients medically supervised drug and alcohol detox treatment programs.
-Our South Florida inpatient residential detox clinic is designed to help addicts begin their addiction treatment while supporting them through the potential struggles of substance abuse withdrawal symptoms.
+At FHE Health (formerly Florida House Experience), a licensed South Florida detox center, we offer our patients medically supervised drug and alcohol detox treatment programs.
+Our South Florida inpatient residential detox program is designed to help those living with addiction begin their treatment while supporting them through the potential struggles of substance abuse withdrawal symptoms.

 While going through their detox process, all of our patients are under the care of addiction medicine doctors, registered nurses, and licensed therapists who provide around-the-clock supervision and support.
 And because every patient is unique, our detox services are customized based on a comprehensive intake and medical assessment process.